Lauren's First and Goal

 In March 2008 she was diagnosed with malignant peripheral nerve sheath tumor, an aggressive soft tissue sarcoma.
 She had two surgeries in March to remove the tumor and completed 7 weeks of radiation.
 In June 2008, she was diagnosed with severe Moya Moya disease, a progressive narrowing of the blood vessels that feed the brain, after having two strokes.
 She had a double craniotomy with a procedure called pial synangiosis at Children's Hospital of Boston in August 2008 to try and revascularize her brain.
 More recently, she was diagnosed with Myasthenia Gravis, an auto immune disease causing progressive muscle weakness and fatigue.
 She has been in and out of myasthenic crisis, and is in treatment with high dose steroids to manage her symptoms.

 Like so many children battling brain tumors, both the disease and the side effects of treatment have taken their toll on Lauren.
 She is blind in one eye, and has visual deficits in the other.
 Her endocrine functions have been affected, requiring treatment, and chemotherapy has damaged some of the nerves in her extremities, causing neuropathic pain and requiring leg braces.
 Her permanent teeth are falling out because the chemo caused her teeth to develop with no roots.
+She lives with thyroid disease, ovarian failure, hypertension, hemiparesis and intellectual disabilities associated with traumatic brain injury.
 She has endured surgeries, needle sticks, port flushes, bone marrow biopsies, blood transfusions, chemotherapy infusions, radiation, long hospital stays, physical, occupational and speech therapies, and too many doctor visits to count.

 Despite all she has been through, she is a happy, enthusiastic and optimistic child, with a crazy, infectious laugh and a true love for life.
 She takes great joy in helping others, finds treasure in what others may see as ordinary or mundane, and never lets a day go by without some kind of exciting discovery.
 No matter what challenges are placed before her, she never gives up.
 Her courage, resiliency and relentless spirit are an inspiration to those who know her.